 Can you make good money starting as a new seller?
 YES

-Here are all the important steps you need to take to get your own successful business by selling on Amazon…
+Here is the guide on How to start selling on Amazon and all the important steps you need to take to get your own successful business by selling products on Amazon:

 Clearly, this is the biggest question on your mind if you are new as an Amazon seller.
 For certain types of items (handbags being a great example), you’re going to need to get clearance to sell your stuff.
 Amazon already has deals set up with certain suppliers for certain products, so before buying any stock or getting excited about what you’re going to sell, check in with them first.

 No big surprise but… you’re not the only person selling on Amazon.

 It has thousands of sellers already established in selling various products.
 You’re going to need to do some research and find something that you can supply that no one else is already selling.

 It is all about finding your niche product.